Bitcoin Myths · #10 of 20

 What happens to my bitcoin if I lose my hardware wallet?

 Nothing.
 Bitcoin exists on the blockchain, not on the device.
-As long as you have your recovery seed, a 12 to 24 word backup of your private key, you can restore access to your bitcoin on any new wallet.
+As long as you have your seed phrase, a 12 to 24 word backup of your private key, you can restore access to your bitcoin on any new wallet.
 The device is replaceable.
 The seed phrase is what must be protected.

 A non-custodial wallet stores your private keys on your own device, giving you direct control over your bitcoin.
 A custodial wallet, such as a centralized exchange account, holds the private keys on your behalf.
 Because bitcoin is controlled by whoever holds the private keys, a custodial arrangement means the platform has ultimate authority over your funds.
 Not your keys, not your coins.